argilla-io/argilla/src/argilla/client/feedback/integrations/huggingface/card/argilla_template.md

 Among the dataset fields, we differentiate between the following:

-* **Fields:** These are the dataset records themselves, for the moment just text fields are suppported.
+* **Fields:** These are the dataset records themselves, for the moment just text fields are supported.
 These are the ones that will be used to provide responses to the questions.
     {% for field in argilla_fields %}
     * {% if field.required == false %}(optional) {% endif %}**{{ field.name }}** is of type `{{ field.type }}`.{% endfor %}